Debugging a Zig Test Failure

 }

-And now we have a third constant: MAXNAMELEN
+And now we have a third constant: MAXNAMELEN.

 Notice that this one has a vowel where the one defined in Zig

 does not.
-It’s defined in sys/param.h
+It’s defined in sys/param.h which is

 where various system parameters are kept.